jhsu802701/rubyonracetracks/docker-getting_started.md

 ```
 mkdir jhsu802701
 cd jhsu802701
+pwd
 ```
 * If you are using 32-bit MX Linux, enter the following commands:
 ```
 git clone https://github.com/jhsu802701/docker-32bit-debian-jessie-install
 cd docker-32bit-debian-jessie-install
+ls
 sh main.sh
 ```
 * If you are using 64-bit MX Linux, enter the following commands:
 ```
 git clone https://github.com/jhsu802701/docker-64bit-debian-jessie-install
 cd docker-64bit-debian-jessie-install
+ls
 sh main.sh
 ```
 * The Docker installation script that you run installs not only Docker but other software that you'll need as well.
 (Feel free to use a different password manager and/or different code editor instead.)

 ### Step 3: Download the Docker repository.
-* If you have not already done so, open a command line shell window.
 * Enter the following commands:
 ```
+cd ..
+pwd
+ls
 git clone https://github.com/jhsu802701/docker-debian-jessie.git
 cd docker-debian-jessie
+pwd
+ls
 ```

-### Step 4: Run the appropriate script for using the general purpose Docker image for Ruby on Rails.
+### Step 4: Generate the files needed to use the general purpose Docker image for Ruby on Rails.
 * If you are in 32-bit MX Linux, enter the command "sh 32rbenv-general.sh".
 * If you are in 64-bit MX Linux, enter the command "sh rbenv-general.sh".

-### Step 5: Enter the directory created for the above Docker image, and execute the download_new_image.sh script.
+### Step 5: Download the general purpose Docker image for Ruby on Rails.
 * Enter the following commands:
 ```
 cd rbenv-general
+pwd
+ls
+ls shared
 sh download_new_image.sh
 ```
 * The Docker image will be downloaded, and a corresponding Docker container will be created.
 When the new Docker container is ready, you will be automatically logged in.